ionic-team/ionic-docs/docs/api/tab.md

 The tab component is a child component of [tabs](tabs.md).
 Each tab can contain a top level navigation stack for an app or a single view.
 An app can have many tabs, all with their own independent navigation.

 :::note
-This component can only be used when the `ion-tabs` component is set for [basic usage](./tabs.md#basic-usage).
+Angular, React, and Vue can only use this component when the `ion-tabs` component is set for [basic usage](./tabs.md#basic-usage).
 When setting up tabs with routing, the `ion-tab` component cannot be used.

+Javascript can use this component when the `ion-tabs` component is set for [basic usage](./tabs.md#basic-usage) or [usage with router](./tabs.md#usage-with-router).
 :::